Rhoban/onshape-to-robot-examples/README.md

 Read the instructions from the [onshape-to-robot repository](https://github.com/Rhoban/onshape-to-robot), especially be sure to have the API key registered and set as environment variable before running `onshape-to-robot`.

+To get the same results, you might need `openscad` and `meshlab` installed.

+    sudo apt-get install openscad meshlab

+Else, pure shape approximation and meshes simplification might be disabled.

 ### Why do I get `ERROR (403) while using OnShape API` ?

 If you want to export the robots yourself, you need to have the rights to access to the assembly.
 Thus, if you want to